joeparis/CS271-Fall-16/Assignments/Assignment10.md

 9. Given 16-bit instructions, is it possible to use expanding opcodes to allow the following to be encoded assuming we have a total of 32 registers?
 If so, show the encoding.
 If not, explain why it is not possible.

+- 60 instructions with 2 register operands
+- 30 instructions with 1 register operand
+- 3 instructions with one 10-bit address

 **MARIE Programming Project**

 Write a program that will first "randomly" generate a number unknown to the user (because MARIE is so limited there is no good way to generate this number so use the same one every time; lame, I know).
 The user needs to guess what that number is.
 (In other words, the user needs to be able to input information.)
 If the user’s guess is wrong, the program should return some sort of indication as to how wrong (e.g. The number is too high or too low).
 If the user guesses correctly, a positive indication should appear.